-Click the gear icon to select the list of columns to display.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
 Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 systems to display, or display all system names.
+You can select the top 10 (default value), 20, 50, or 100 systems to display, or display all of the system names.
 The number of rows per page is defined by the Rows per Page option in the table settings menu.

-FIGURE 76 Inventory - Controllers Report: License Utilization
+FIGURE 77 Inventory - Controllers Report: License Utilization Table